agiessing/agiessing.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

 I am assistant professor in the [Department of Statistics and Data Science](https://www.stat.nus.edu.sg) at the [National University of Singapore](https://nus.edu.sg).
-I am broadly interested in inference on high-dimensional data.
+I am broadly interested in inference and methodology on high-dimensional data.

 Ongoing Research Themes:
  * Gaussian and Bootstrap Approximations